pfrazee/ssbmail/README.md

 You must register with a Pub to be active on the network.
 If you know how to run nodejs on linux, then it's easy to setup one yourself; [here is the howto guide](https://scuttlebot.io/docs/config/create-a-pub.html).
-You can change your pub, or use more than one, without disrupting your account.
+Unlike email, you can change your pub without losing your identity, or use more than one.

 #### Introduction / user-discovery